Aetherealnexus/web/README.md

-# FutureArchitect: Holistic Technological Systems for a Post-Limit World
+# Aethereal Nexus: Holistic Technological Systems for a Post-Limit World

 **Author:** Bruno Cerqueira
 **Designed with Purpose and Vision**